 Day 3: Erg Chebbi camp – Merzouga – Todra Gorges – Dadès Gorges

-After an early start to witness the spectacular desert sunrise from the top of a high dune close to the camp, you return by camel to Merzouga to shower and breakfast before leaving the desert for an arid pre-desert landscape of acacia on the way to Rissani to visit the medina and souk, which is particularly lively on market days — Tuesdays, Thursdays and Sundays.
+After an early start to witness the spectacular desert sunrise from the top of a high dune close to the camp, you return to Merzouga or Hassilabied to shower and breakfast before leaving the desert for an arid pre-desert landscape of acacia on the way to Rissani to visit the medina and souk, which is particularly lively on market days — Tuesdays, Thursdays and Sundays.

 From Rissani to the oasis town of Erfoud to check out the local fossils and marble, and then to the date-palm groves of Touroug and Tinejdad.
 An hour later, you’ll reach the breathtaking Todra Gorges, where the Todgha and Dadès rivers have carved out steep canyons with sides up to 400 metres high.
 Before or after lunch here, you’ll be able walk through the gorges and enjoy their incredible beauty.